BARRETTMEAG/Lucidum/4. Final_Project/Best_Tree/README.md

 - This is the only tree that has better branching compared to other trees.
 This shows three support values, although the branch's use cladogram for equal branching.
 This tree is the best.

+- Treefile is to showing what the tree looks like before the values and cladogram are used.

+- Colored.treefile shows that this tree would look like if you colored it according to the posterior values.